josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/👾_cyber_war_crimes.md

 Shared infrastructure can support both.

+Nor does describing something as:

+> critical infrastructure

+answer the legal targeting question.

-That makes accurate description of the system especially important.
+That makes accurate description of the system, its function, and its use especially important.

 ---